oven-sh/bun/README.md

   //    and replaces an imported object with a proxy that mimics CSS module support without doing any class renaming. css?: "onimportcss" | "facade";

-  // Bun’s filesystem router
+  // bun’s filesystem router
   router?: Router;
 };

 type Define = {
-  // By passing ".env", Bun will automatically load .env.local, .env.development, and .env if exists in the project root
+  // By passing ".env", bun will automatically load .env.local, .env.development, and .env if exists in the project root
   //    (in addition to the processes’ environment variables)
   // When "*", all environment variables will be automatically injected into the JavaScript loader
   // When a string like "NEXT_PUBLIC_", only environment variables starting with that prefix will be injected